-Inflation Rate in Georgia increased to 4.60 percent in August from 4.30 percent in July of 2025.
-Inflation Rate in Georgia averaged 6.90 percent from 1996 until 2025, reaching an all time high of 59.31 percent in April of 1996 and a record low of -3.30 percent in May of 2012.
+Inflation Rate in Georgia decreased to 4.60 percent in February from 4.80 percent in January of 2026.
+Inflation Rate in Georgia averaged 6.86 percent from 1996 until 2026, reaching an all time high of 59.31 percent in April of 1996 and a record low of -3.30 percent in May of 2012.
 This page provides the latest reported value for - Georgia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Georgia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2025.
+Georgia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Inflation Rate in Georgia increased to 4.60 percent in August from 4.30 percent in July of 2025.
-Inflation Rate in Georgia is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Inflation Rate in Georgia decreased to 4.60 percent in February from 4.80 percent in January of 2026.
+Inflation Rate in Georgia is expected to be 4.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Georgia Inflation Rate is projected to trend around 3.50 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast